 7 November, 2019

 What’s Lazy loading?
 It’s a design pattern that can effectively speed up your websites and applications by deferring loading non-critical resources.
-Instead of loading them at page load, they are being loaded when needed (that’s why some people call it “on-demand loading”).
+Instead of loading content at page load, it is being loaded when needed (that’s why some people call lazy loading “on-demand loading”).
 Thanks to this simple principle of operation, it can be used in almost every kind of web and mobile apps.
-In this article, I’m gonna tell you how to implement lazy loading in your projects.
+In this article, I’m gonna tell you how to implement lazy loading images in your projects.

 Browsers try their best to optimise loading pipeline by analysing DOM tree and determine what can they skip while doing the initial render.
 They use various techniques to achieve that – for example by ignoring elements that have